A guilty plea must be

 THE COURT: We’re talking about Whitehall Road.

-Knowing that your inappropriate physical contact with that child was likely to be injurious to the physical, mental, or moral welfare of that child.
-Were you there?
-Is that an accurate statement?
+likely to be injurious to the physical, mental, or moral welfare of that

 THE DEFENDANT: Yes.